Education and Training

 The next generation of experimental biologists studying cell signaling must be equipped to work productively and in teams with mathematical, computational and physical scientists.
 Current problems in cell signaling represent rich opportunities for development of entirely new mathematics, statistics and computer science as well as new tools for single cell and single molecule measurements.

-The Center's mentors are drawn from the UNM Health Sciences and main campuses, Los Alamos National Laboratory and Sandia National Laboratory.
+The Center's mentors are drawn from the UNM Health Sciences and main campuses, as well as Los Alamos National Laboratory.
 Mentorships and research training involve sponsors and thesis advisors at all four sites, and thesis committees include membership of faculty and scientists from at least two disciplines projects aligned topically with Center goals.

 The Center draws graduate students from multiple graduate programs including the Biomedical Sciences Graduate Program in the Health Sciences Center, the graduate programs in Mathematics and Statistics, Physics and Biology in the College of Arts and Sciences and the graduate programs in Computer Science, Electrical and Chemical Engineering, Chemical and Nuclear Engineering and Nanoscience and Microsystems within the School of Engineering (see http://www.unm.edu/grad).
 In addition to satisfying discipline-specific requirements, STMC students attend specific courses, seminars and journal clubs in quantitative and systems biology.

 Support for STMC students and postdocs is from multiple sources including the Center's own Training Core, as well as grants awarded to our faculty.